Can I Reprogram My Credit Card Machine For Different Processors?

 Creating this software costs money, and if a machine does not have a large enough market share a processor may not be able to justify the cost of creating the software to support it.
 So, even though a machine may be capable of being reprogrammed by any processor, not all processors will support every open-market machine.

-Machines made by Ingenico are a good example of open-market machines that many processors haven't bothered to support.
+Machines made by Ingenico are a good example of open-market machines that some processors haven’t chosen to support.

 Machine Age and Hardware

-Technology in the processing industry is changing rapidly, and older credit card machines may not have the hardware to support modern programming and features.
-Even if an older machine is capable of being reprogrammed, the benefits that new machines offer may make the old machine obsolete.
+Technology in the processing industry changes rapidly, and older credit card machines may not have the hardware to support modern programming and features.
+Even if an older machine is capable of being reprogrammed, the benefits that new machines offers may make the old machine obsolete.

 For example, an older dial-up machine that connects via a phone line requires about twenty seconds to process a typical swiped transaction.
 Newer IP machines that connect via the internet are capable of processing the same type of transaction in just two seconds.